Mario730/bobdauber/README.md

 - home page cycle image,
     - feed of new posts

-- include dimensions of piece as well
+- update styling of about page

-- weight as well
-- medium on base
+- make front end for pieces